miguelmartin75/Wink-Signals/readme.md

 ## Slots

 Slots are an alternate way of defining a function pointer.
-They are almost as fast as a normal function call, since they use [Fastest Possible C++ Delegates](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible) library.
+They are almost as fast as a normal function call, since they use the [Fastest Possible C++ Delegates](http://www.codeproject.com/Articles/7150/Member-Function-Pointers-and-the-Fastest-Possible) library, for their implementation.

 ### 1. Create a slot